thibault-lr/embleema/packages/webapp/README.md

 ## Setup

-Copy the values from `.env.template` to `.env` file.
+Inside the webapp folder, copy the values from `.env.template` to `.env` file.
 Refer to the docker setup to get the correct values.

 If you want a ready to use configuration, you can use this :